The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces

-A natural idea would be to take the varifold limit of $V^j_{g_j}$ as $j\to \infty$ in order to produce the desired hypersurface whose mean curvature is prescribed by $g$.
-However, in the absence of an explicit Morse index estimate on $\Greg{V^j_{g_j}}$ (for the functional $A-\text{Vol}_{g_{j}}$), we cannot directly infer regularity of $\lim_{j\to \infty} V^j_{g_j}.$ Therefore we will proceed as in the following outline: we take the varifold limit of $V^j$ (\textit{including} the possible minimal portions), exploit the index information on $u_{{\eps}_k^j}$ to infer optimal regularity of $V=\lim_{j\to \infty} V^j$ (namely that, away from a genuine singular set of dimension $\leq n-7$, $\spt{V}$ is locally given by the union of a finite number of $C^2$ embedded graphs), and that the convergence $V^{j} \to V$ is smooth (locally graphical) away possibly from one point (``neck region'') and from a set of dimension $\leq n-7$ (the genuine singular set of $V$).
-Broadly described, the argument for the optimal regularity of $V$ relies on a tangent cone analysis on $V$ and on the application of \textit{(ii)} of Theorem \ref{estimates} to the sequence $V^j$ uniformly in $j$, in balls centred at points of $V$ at which at least one tangent cone to $V$ is supported on a hyperplane.
-This argument simultaneously yields the statement on the convergence $V^{j} \to V$.
-Once the smooth convergence $V_j\to V$ is established, in the sense described above, one deduces that also $V_g^j \to V_g$ smoothly away from a set of dimension $\leq n-7$, and that $\spt{V_g}$ provides the seeked immersed hypersurface (with a possible singular set of dimension $\leq n-7$).
+To produce the desired hypersurface with mean curvature prescribed by $g$, we wish to take the varifold limit of (a subsequence of) the sequence $(V^j_{g_j})$.
+However, since we have not established a uniform upper bound on the Morse index of $\Greg{V^j_{g_j}}$ (with respect to the functional $A-\text{Vol}_{g_{j}}$), there is not enough information in the sequence $(V^{j}_{g_{j}})$ to immediately yield regularity of $\lim_{j\to \infty} V^j_{g_j}$.
+To circumvent this issue we proceed slightly differently as in the following outline: we take the varifold limit of (a subsequence of) the sequence $(V^j)$ (with $V^{j}$ including \emph{both} $V^{j}_{g_{j}}$ and the possible minimal portions $V_{0}^{j}$), and exploit the index bound on $u_{{\eps}_k^j}$ to deduce regularity of $V=\lim_{j\to \infty} V^j$ (namely, that away from a genuine singular set ${\rm sing} \, V$ of Hausdorff dimension $\leq n-7$, $\spt{V}$ is locally given by the union of a finite number of---in fact at most three---$C^2$ embedded ordered graphs) and that the convergence $V^{j} \to V$ is locally graphical and in $C^{2}$ away from ${\rm sing} \, V$ and away from possibly one additional point.
+It then readily follows that $V_g^j \to V_g$ locally in $C^{2}$ away from a closed set of singularities ${\rm sing} \, V_{g}$ of Hausdorff dimension $\leq n-7$ and away from one possible additional point, and that $\spt{V_g} \setminus {\rm sing} \, V_{g}$ is the desired immersed, quasi-embedded hypersurface.
 The fact that $V_g\neq 0$ is an easy consequence of the monotonicity formula.
-We now pass to a more detailed exposition of these steps.
+We now provide a more detailed exposition of these steps.